 Also, it can take a long time to edit and work on images to upload.
 Stock photo websites also require you to follow strict guidelines to sell photos online.
 These revolve around quality and information needed for every image.

 Alamy is a British stock photography website, started in 1999.
 To date, it has over 60 million images and videos.
 There is a reason for this huge amount of content.
 It’s partly down to the 50% royalty payment on each photograph sold.

-This website also allows photographers to sell their photos elsewhere.
 Because of this lack of exclusivity, it isn’t hard to see why this service made the cut in our list.

 Getty Images owns this service.
 This is a stock photography page.
 Their iStock service is a microstock service.

 The royalty payment starts at 15% per download.
 It can increase to 45%, depending on your photos’ popularity.
 If a customer purchases an image using their subscription credits, you only receive the 15%.

 If you are into exclusivity, iStock photo will give you between 22-45%.
 This works on a contract with a 30 days notice period.

 Shutterstock houses 184 million images and 91 million videos.
 They’ve had steady growth in sales since its founding in 2003.
 In 2017, 172,000,000 images were downloaded, making the 350,000 contributors money.

 Uploading to the marketplace will net you up to 30% of the sale price of your image.
 This percentage depends on the size of your image, with payouts falling between $0.25 and $28.

 The best thing is, you get to keep the copyright and can sell the images in other places.